Dadoum/dfenestration/README.md

 ## Known bugs

-- OpenGL backend's NanoVega clips incorrectly, leaving one pixel wide errors on every clipping operation.
 - Resizing from the top left corner with the Vulkan backend is making the window jump the first time.
-- Resizing a vulkan window is a bit laggy (VkVG issue tho).
+- Resizing a vulkan window is a bit laggy (it's a VkVG issue tho).

 ## Support